| Title: | Mixed Models for Repeated Measures |

 Calculates the estimate, standard error, degrees of freedom,

-t statistic and p-value for one-dimensional contrast, depending on the method
+t statistic and p-value for m-dimensional contrast, depending on the method

 object |